 - Shower in preference to using a bath if cystitis is a recurring problem.
 Hand-held shower attachments or bidets make washing the area much easier.
 Shower or wash at least daily.

-- Pass urine after having sexual intercourse.
+- Pass urine after having sex.
 This allows any bacteria introduced to the urethra to be flushed out before they can begin to multiply.

 Drinking cranberry juice has been previously recommended to reduce the risk of cystitis.
 However, current evidence for the effectiveness of cranberry juice or cranberry products (e.g. tablets and capsules) in preventing urinary tract infections is lacking.
 Cranberry products should be avoided if you are taking warfarin (a blood-thinning medicine).